New Yorker fires Ryan Lizza over alleged 'improper sexual conduct'

 The New Yorker has parted ways with its Washington correspondent, Ryan Lizza, following a review of what it called "improper sexual conduct."

 "The New Yorker recently learned that Ryan Lizza engaged in what we believe was improper sexual conduct," the magazine said in a statement Monday afternoon.
 "We have reviewed the matter and, as a result, have severed ties with Lizza.
-Due to a request for privacy, we are not commenting."
+Due to a request for privacy, we are not commenting further."

 Lizza, who had served as the New Yorker's Washington correspondent for the past decade, is also a CNN contributor.
 A CNN spokesperson said the network had just learned of the New Yorker's decision.